cczcxx/dez/README.md

-# dez
+# homework
-This repository is for Data Engineering Zommcamp.
+This branch is for submitting assignments for the Data Engineering Zoomcamp.